 But before we get to the meat and potatoes of this article…

 Warning and Preface

-George Washington* once said: “with great power comes great responsibility.”
+I believe it was George Washington* who once said: “with great power comes great responsibility.”

 As you read through this “Tom Morkes Ultimate Guide” (trademark), please remember these words.